Museums of Paris

 Museums of Paris – Centre Pompidou

-The Centre Pompidou building is one of the most extravagant in Paris thanks to the tubes, lifts, air ducts and brightly coloured escalators found on the exterior of the construction.
-Its façade is so unique that we recommend visiting the museum even for those who are not fans of contemporary and modern art.
-The building is situated in the quatorzième arrondissement (fourth district) of Paris.
+The Centre Pompidou building is one of the most extravagant in Paris, thanks to the tubes, lifts, air ducts, and brightly colored escalators found on the exterior of the construction.
+Its façade is so unique that we recommend visiting the museum even for those not fans of contemporary and modern art.
+The building is situated in Paris’s quatorzième arrondissement (fourth district).
 It is also home to other beautiful buildings like the Paris City Hall.

 Exhibitions

 The building has six floors, each measuring 7,500 square meters.
-The permanent collections of the Musée National d’Art Moderne can be found on the fourth and fifth floor.
-The fifth floor is entirely dedicated to Modern Art from the beginning of the twentieth century up until 1960, and features gems by Matisse, Picasso, Kandinsky and Miró.
-On the fourth floor visitors will find contemporary works of art from 1960 to the present day, with a special focus on minimalist and conceptual art.
+The permanent collections of the Musée National d’Art Moderne can be found on the fourth and fifth floors.
+The fifth floor is entirely dedicated to Modern Art from the beginning of the twentieth century up until 1960 and features gems by Matisse, Picasso, Kandinsky, and Miró.
+On the fourth floor, visitors will find contemporary works of art from 1960 to the present day, with a special focus on minimalist and conceptual art.

 Musée Rodin

-Rodin donated his work and the artwork he had collected throughout his life so that they could be shown in the Hotel Biron, where he had lived since 1908.
-The artwork is made up of 6,500 sculptures made out of marble, bronze, terracotta, plaster and some 10,000 drawings including lithographs, watercolors and engravings.
-As well as Rodin’s work, the museum also contains the artwork collected by the sculptor, made up of 1,700 paintings, nearly 7,000 photographs and over 6,400 sculptures and ancient objects.
+Rodin donated his work and the artwork he had collected throughout his life to be shown in the Hotel Biron, where he had lived since 1908.
+The artwork consists of 6,500 marble, bronze, terracotta, and plaster sculptures and some 10,000 drawings, including lithographs, watercolors, and engravings.
+In addition to Rodin’s work, the museum also contains artwork collected by the sculptor, which includes 1,700 paintings, nearly 7,000 photographs, and over 6,400 sculptures and ancient objects.

 The Building